Federal Communications Commission.

 109. Scheduled Passenger Air Transportation.
 Air transportation entities, specifically airlines, are implicated only to the extent that the Commission adopts the proposal to permit airlines to provide mobile wireless services.
 This proposal would give airlines the choice of whether to enable mobile communications services using an Airborne Access System, as well as the specific services to enable.
 All elements of the Airborne Access Systems and any permissible airborne mobile devices would be subject to applicable FAA and DoT rules and approval procedures.

-110. The Census Bureau defines this category as follows: This U.S. industry comprises establishments primarily engaged in providing air transportation of passengers or passengers and freight over regular routes and on regular schedules.
+110. The Census Bureau defines this category as follows: This U.S. industry comprises establishments primarily Start Printed Page 2630engaged in providing air transportation of passengers or passengers and freight over regular routes and on regular schedules.
 Establishments in this industry operate flights even if partially loaded.
 Scheduled air passenger carriers including commuter, and helicopter carriers (except scenic and sightseeing) are included in this industry.
 The SBA has developed a size standard for this industry, which is, all establishments having 1,500 or fewer employees.
 According to Census Bureau information for 2007, 2,569 establishments operated in that year.
 Of that number, 1,742 operated with more than 1,000 employees.
 Based on this data, we estimate that 827, or approximately 31 percent of these establishments, are small.
 However, it must be understood that since use of the technology necessary to provide mobile communications services on aircraft is permissive rather than compulsory, no data are available to indicate what percentage of all such passenger-carrying airlines establishments will use this technology after their part 87 licenses are modified.
 Accordingly, the Commission cannot project at this time what percentage of all such licensees will be small passenger air transportation establishments.

 D. Description of Projected Reporting, Recordkeeping, and Other Compliance Requirements